-Claremont is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Claremont does not have a public transit system used by locals to get to and from work.

-The overall education level of Claremont is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Claremont is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.09% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Claremont in 2022 was $37,828, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $151,312 for a family of four.
 However, Claremont contains both very wealthy and poor people as well.